1. Location & Transportation

 Can't find your tickets in your email, or didn't receive one?
 Please login to Ticketmelon with the same email you bought the tickets with, and check under 'My tickets' - there's an option to resend them to yourself 🙂

 When you arrive at the festival site, you must present your printed ticket or ticket QR code for scanning.
 This will be exchanged for the correct wristband, according to the ticket you purchased.
 Your wristband gives you access to the festival and, for those with 3 day tickets and 2 consecutive day tickets, you also have access to the camping area.
 You can ‘top up’ your wristband with money once inside the festival ground, and use this for cashless payment.

 Can I get a refund for my ticket?

 In the event the festival is cancelled, all tickets purchased before 1 September 2019 (i.e. before Phase 1) are refundable.
-From 1 September 2019, tickets are non-refundable; you can, however, give the ticket to someone else.
+From 1 September 2019, tickets are non-refundable; you can, however, give the ticket to someone else, if you can no longer attend .
 To do this, you need to provide the new owner with your ticket confirmation email.
 For security reasons, do not pass your ticket confirmation email on to anyone you would NOT be happy to use it for you!
 Tickets can be used once and we log when they are used, so again, keep your confirmation email safe!